 There's a veritable playground here for anyone who loves the outdoors.

 In Saint-Alban, a section of Rivière Saint-Anne—Secteur des gorges de la rivière Sainte-Anne—is fully marked out for family activities.
 Interpretive paths have been laid out along the riverbank, and canoes, kayaks, and inflatable rafts can be rented onsite.
 Steep cliffs make this the ideal spot for rock climbing and spelunking!
 In winter, trails are groomed for snowshoeing, ATVs, and snowmobiling.

-Heading toward Saint-Raymond, Vallée Bras-du-Nord is a hikers' and paddlers' paradise.
+Heading toward Saint-Raymond, Vallée Bras-du-Nord is a hikers', paddlers' and mountain bikers' paradise.
 Explore its impressive trails and admire the 150-meter-high Delaney Falls!

 Saint-Raymond is also home to La Vallée Secrète, where parents and kids can take part in interactive adventures under the tutelage of local gnomes!